DoWithPassion/JavaScript/JavascriptConcept.md

 ### Scope
   - It means where can we access the specific variable or specific function in our code.

-- So, lets look at the code.
+- So, let's look at the code.
 - When we run our code, Initially a global execution context is created and pushed into the call stack and all the variables and functions in the global scope are allocated with the memory.
 - Later while the function a is called, it will create another execution context, then memory is created for variable b and function c.
-- After that the execution of code in the function begins, b is assigned with the value 10 and call the function c.
+- After that the execution of code in the function begins, b is assigned with the value 10 and call function c.
-- As function invoked, execution context for C is created and again the memory is allocated along with code component.
+- As function invoked, execution context for C is created and again the memory is allocated along with the code component.
 ### Lexical Environment
-- Lexical (in hierarchy or in order) means where the specific code is physically present.
+- Lexical (in a hierarchy or order) means where the specific code is physically present.
    Eg: From the above example, we can say that c is lexically inside function a & function a is lexically inside the global space.
 - Wherever an execution context is created, a lexical environment is also created.
-- Lexical Enviroment is the local memory along with lexical environment of its lexical parent(where the current lexical env sits).
+- Lexical Environment is the local memory along with the lexical environment of its lexical parent(where the current lexical env sits).
-   Eg: From the above example, lexical enviroment of the function c includes the local execution context memory and the parent lexical enviroment means the function a's execution context memory
+   Eg: From the above example, the lexical environment of the function c includes the local execution context memory and the parent lexical environment means the function a's execution context memory
-   - In the same way, lexical environment of function a  =  local execution context memory space + lexical enviroment of global execution context
+   - In the same way, a lexical environment of function a  =  local execution context memory space + lexical environment of global execution context
-   - In case of global lexical environment, the parent lexical enviroment points to null.
+   - In the case of the global lexical environment, the parent lexical environment points to null.
  Eg:
- - When we try to print the variable b, first js engine searches within the local lexical environment and as it is not found it will searches in the parent lexical enviroment through some reference to that and so on until it is found or parent lexical enviroment is null.
+ - When we try to print the variable b, first js engine searches within the local lexical environment and as it is not found it will searches in the parent lexical environment through some reference to that and so on until it is found or the parent lexical environment is null.
  ```
   function a(){
     console.log(b) // prints 10